My NA6 Miata!

 Also used a high flow cat from HJS.

-Bargain Low-Pros found localy
+Bargain Low-Pros found locally

 so I had to grab them and install to the car.